Shadows in the High Definition Render Pipeline

 After HDRP captures a shadow map, it processes filtering on the map in order to decrease the aliasing effect that occurs on low resolution shadow maps.
 Different filters affect the perceived sharpness of shadows.

-To change which shadow filter quality to use, change the Filtering Quality property in your Unity Project’s HDRP Asset.
-Higher quality have impact on GPU performance.
-There are currently three filter quality presets for directional and punctual lights.
-For information on the available filter qualities, see the Filtering Qualities table.
+To change which filter HDRP uses, change the Filtering Quality property in your Unity Project’s HDRP Asset.
+There are currently four filter quality presets for directional and punctual lights.

 HDRP supports two Mixed Lighting Modes:

 To use shadowmasks in HDRP, you must enable shadowmask support in your Unity Project’s HDRP Asset and then make your Cameras use shadowmasks in their Frame Settings :

 - Under Render Pipeline Supported Features, tick the Shadow Mask checkbox.
 This enables support for shadowmasks in your Unity Project.

 - Next, you must make your Cameras use shadowmasks.
 In your HDRP Asset, navigate to Default Frame Settings > Lighting and tick the Shadow Mask checkbox to make Cameras use shadowmasks by default.

 Specific settings in HDRP

 For flexible lighting setups, HDRP allows you to choose how you want the shadowmasks to behave for each individual Light.
 You can change the behavior of the shadowmask by changing a Light’s Shadowmask Mode.
 Set the Light’s Mode to Mixed to expose Shadowmask Mode in the Shadow Map drop-down of the Shadows section.